zzz0906/LeetCode/README.md

 So that we can know that, each time we use t*2, t^2*4, t^3*8 to compute the end of the answer.
 It's a consideration of quick power. and when we end, we know there is a 2^n;

 Then we do it again, until we cannot find a more power number for the t.

+## 30 Substring with Concatenation of All Words

+We know that the we need to choose a substring for each index, st -> st + arbitrary length

+However the words list is same length.
+Therefore, the arbitary length should be number of list * fixed length

+Time complexity is O(n) n = length of s; Let do it.

+If we only has one char, then TLE, GG.

+We need to use another algorithm.